ProjecticumDlerpDs/Splicing_mouse/README.md

-# Alternative Splicing in Mouse embryonic Stem Cells
+# Alternative Splicing in Embryonic Mouse Cells

 Goal is to write a pipeline that can detect different types of RNA withing dataset E8.5 clusters for the determination of alternative splicing.